ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 ### DTLS Channel Setup Between C and RS {#psk-dtls-channel}

-When a client receives an access token response from an authorization server, C MUST ascertain that the access token response corresponds to a certain previously sent access token request, as the request may specify the resource server with which C wants to communicate.
+When a client receives an access token response from an authorization server, the client MUST check if the access token response is bound to a certain previously sent access token request, as the request may specify the resource server with which C wants to communicate.

 C checks if the payload of the access token response contains an